benmarte/authjs-docker/README.md

 ![webapp login](./webapp/public/login.png)

-The first time you login to the webapp keycloak will ask you to update you account information.
+The first time you login to the webapp, keycloak will ask you to update your account information.
 Enter the information and click `Submit`

 ![update account](./webapp/public/update-account.png)